akkadotnet/akka.net/docs/articles/deployment/akkacluster-troubleshooting.md

 1. **Crashed or terminated process** - the process or hardware hosting the `ActorSystem` is gone and the node is really down for good, in which case the unreachable node needs to be `Down`ed by the [Split Brain Resolver](xref:split-brain-resolver) and removed from the cluster.
 2. **Pegged CPU, constrained bandwidth, or saturated work queue** - the process is alive, but unable to respond due to resource constraints.
 These resource constraints might be relieved in short order though, so a node that is temporarily unreachable might become reachable again in short order.
 3. **Suspended or paused processes** - a process might be throttled by the Kubernetes control plane, a hypervisor, the OS, or possibly paused due to a runtime issue like garbage collection.
 These processes might become reachable again if they aren't paused for too long.
-4. **Network distruptions** - if a virtual or physical network device malfunctions, causing TCP connections to drop, that will cause effected nodes to automatically mark each other as unreachable until they're able to re-establish connectivity again.
+4. **Network disruptions** - if a virtual or physical network device malfunctions, causing TCP connections to drop, that will cause effected nodes to automatically mark each other as unreachable until they're able to re-establish connectivity again.

 ### Decreasing Frequency of Unreachable Nodes